martinsolent/comp_dashboard/docs/teaching/child_5.md

 **Hybrid learning issues**

 One of the main issues of delivering hybrid learning is having to switch between online live and face-to-face campus delivery.
-Staff and students ending up with a mixture of online learning and face-to-face learning in the same day, defeats the benefits thatthe hybrid approach can offer.
+Staff and students ending up with a mixture of online learning and face-to-face learning in the same day, defeats the benefits that the hybrid approach can offer.

 There is a likelihood that your presentation/lecture will be timetabled after your practical sessions also it could mean that apprenticeship students have the classes disconnected so they may end up with a session being timetabled on the day they do not come to uni (see below)